leaf-ai/studio-go-runner/CONTRIBUTING.md

 `studio-go-runner` is an open source project.

-It originated within Sentient Technologies and is now open for others to use.
+It originated within Sentient Technologies, maintained by Cognizant Evolutionary AI team, and is now open for others to use.
 We hope that it offers value to those who engage with the project.
 We appreciate your help!

 ## Filing issues
 <!---